adamshostack/conflictmodeling/2-Threats/README.md

 * False connection
 * Satire or parody

-# A taxonomy of images
+## Image-centric analysis
 Conflict over images seems to run eternal.
 From Nazi flags to nipples, image content is a constant battlefield.
 This list is to provoke thinking about the range of issues presented with images, not to suggest solutions.

+A taxonomy of images
 1. Clothing/lack thereof
      1. Full nudity with consent of the model
      2. breasts/breastfeeding/female-presenting breasts